Tips To Save

-This summer may be a hot one, but that doesn’t mean you can’t take control of your costs with Hourly Pricing.
+Summer in Illinois can get hot.
+But don’t sweat it!
+Stay cool while you save on Hourly Pricing!
 We’ve put together a few important tips so you can enjoy the warm weather and cool savings this summer.

-Increase your savings potential by shifting your energy use away from higher-priced hours.
-During summer, prices are typically highest on weekdays from 1 p.m. to 5 p.m.
-It’s as simple as running your dishwasher, using air conditioning, and doing laundry when prices are lower.
+Increase your power to save by shifting energy use away from higher-priced hours.
+Summer prices are typically highest on weekdays from 2 p.m. to 6 p.m.
+It’s as simple as running your dishwasher, using air conditioning and doing laundry when prices are lower.

-Hourly Pricing Alerts can help you save by notifying you when electricity prices are trending higher or if energy is expected to be in high demand the following day.
-Hourly Pricing Alerts can also help you reduce the Capacity Charge on your future energy bills.
+Hourly Pricing Alerts can help you save by notifying you when electricity prices are trending higher or if next-day demand is expected to be high.

-Subscribe to or update your alert notification preferences by logging in to your My Hourly Pricing Account, which is separate and distinct from your ComEd.com account.
-Alerts can be sent to you via email, text message, or phone call.
-Real-time and day-ahead prices are available on the Live Prices webpage, the ComEd mobile app, and by calling 888-202-7787.
+Subscribe to or update your alert preferences by logging in to your My Hourly Pricing Account.
+Alerts can be sent to you via email, text message or phone call.
+Real-time and day-ahead prices are available on the Live Prices webpage, the ComEd mobile app and by calling 888-202-7787.

-Pre-cooling your home is your biggest savings opportunity.
+Pre-cooling your home is your biggest saving opportunity.
 It’s simple and easy.
 Lower your thermostat during the night and early morning and set it to a higher temperature during the afternoon.

-Set your ceiling fans to spin counterclockwise in the summer so that air is pushed down for a cooling effect.
+Set your ceiling fans to spin counterclockwise in the summer to push air down for a cooling effect.

-Don’t forget to close window treatments and blinds during the day to keep the sun from heating your home.
+Remember to close your blinds during the day to keep the sun from heating your home.
 Open windows at night for cool, fresh air.

 Run your window air conditioner during the night and early morning when prices are typically lower and turn it off when you’re not at home.

-Close window treatments during the day so your home will retain this cool air and you’ll reduce the need to run your air conditioner when prices are typically higher.
+Close your blinds during the day, so your home will retain this cool air.
+You’ll reduce the need to run your air conditioner when prices are typically higher.

-Dishwashers and laundry machines use a lot of energy and release unwanted heat when in use.
+Dishwashers and laundry machines use a lot of energy and release unwanted heat.
 To help you stay cool and keep costs low this summer, run your dishwasher at night and do laundry on the weekend.

-Take advantage of those beautiful summer nights and opt for cooking outside on the grill instead of using your stove or oven.
+Take advantage of beautiful summer nights and cook outside on the grill instead of using your stove or oven.
 You’ll use less energy and keep the excess heat out of your home.

-If you prefer a consistent and predictable monthly payment throughout the year that eliminates monthly or seasonal variation, Budget Billing spreads costs evenly month to month by charging a pre-arranged amount with each bill.
-Learn more at ComEd.com/BudgetBilling.
+If you prefer a consistent and predictable monthly payment throughout the year that eliminates monthly variation, Budget Billing spreads costs evenly month to month by charging a pre-arranged amount with each bill.
+Learn more at ComEd.com/BudgetBill